 Kids First Chicago for Education (K1C) is an education nonprofit that works to ensure that every family and child in Chicago has access to a high-quality education.
-The organization focuses on supporting communities and families with the information and tools to identify, navigate, and advocate for quality PK-12 public education for their students and communities.
+The organization focuses on supporting communities and families with the information, tools, and skills needed to identify, navigate, and advocate for quality PK-12 public education for their students and communities.
 In addition, with parent input and city/district leadership, K1C works to shape education policy and systems to better support all families citywide.
-K1C provides transparent and rigorous education analyses to families, educators, community partners and policymakers to inform data-driven and inclusive decision-making about the future of Chicago's PK-12 public schools.
+K1C provides transparent and rigorous education analyses to families, educators, community partners, and policymakers to inform data-driven and inclusive decision-making within Chicago's PK-12 public education system.